Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

 Program Deposits: ARCS waives all Deposits for incoming Students who are enrolling in the ARCS Program for the first time.

-A Student who terminates his/her enrollment with the School and thereafter seeks re-enrollment may be charged an administrative fee by School in an amount no greater than $250.00.
+A Student who terminates his/her enrollment with the ARCS and thereafter seeks re-enrollment may be charged an administrative fee by ARCS in an amount no greater than $250.00.

 (a) Student may be charged Late Fees for failure to remit their respective Tuition in a timely and/or consistent manner.
 Late Fees may be charged, as follows: